HeorhiiS/Network-everything/Examples of IoT devices.md

 *But no, this one dissapoints you by doing none of abovementioned*

-*things and instead it showes you promotions and discounts from the shop which sells them.*
+*things and instead it showes you promotions and discounts from the shop which sells them.
+They also cost I mention they cost around $110?